BeerDude Homebrewing

 Add salt and mix again for a few seconds.

-Add flour and mix to form a somewhat wet and shaggy dough.
+Add flour and mix to form a dough.

 Cover and rest in your warm spot for 1 hour.